logo

 — worried

-Thank you for your insights and questions about this condition!
+Thank you for your insights and questions!
 Increasing knowledge about this condition can help you ask informed questions about your health and advocate for yourself as a patient.
 Polycystic ovary syndrome, also known as PCOS or Stein-Leventhal syndrome, occurs when certain hormone levels are produced at imbalanced levels.
-In general, too much androgen and too little estrogen are produced, preventing the ovaries from ovulating and causing small cysts to form where the egg would have normally been released.
-Reader 1, you’re correct that PCOS can cause missed periods and that it’s wise to know more about the condition because it affects in around five to ten percent of women.
-It’s also one of the leading causes of infertility in the United States.
-And worried, though it may affect your ability to have children, the good news is that there are medications that can help with PCOS symptoms and ovulation, thereby increasing your chances of conceiving.
-Additionally, a combination of medication and lifestyle changes can help manage the other concerns associated with the condition as well.
+In general, too much androgen—hormones found in people of all genders that are influential in reproductive health—and too little estrogen are produced, which prevents the ovaries from ovulating and causes small cysts to form where an egg would have normally been released.
+That said, having PCOS may influence your ability to become pregnant.
+Reader 1, you’re correct that PCOS can cause missed periods and that it’s wise to know more about the condition.
+It affects around five to ten percent of people with ovaries.
+The good news, Worried, is that there are medications that may help relieve PCOS symptoms and encourage ovulation so as to increase your chances of conceiving.
+Additionally, a combination of medication and lifestyle changes may also help manage the other concerns associated with PCOS as well.
 Read on for more about PCOS and how to address the concerns you’ve both mentioned.

 To begin, the exact cause of PCOS is still unknown, but certain factors may play a significant role: